Esther Born: Career

 The Born firm was one of the few post-war offices who employed women architects, including Elizabeth Boyter, Inka Benton, Jane Moorehead Parug (along with her husband Rifat Parug), and Vera Jansone.

 The firm closed in 1971 when Esther’s health prevented her from continuing to work.
 Ernest continued to collaborate with Walter Horn on their research of the monastery of St. Gall.
-Soon after they sold their house in 1984, they moved to San Diego to live close to their daughter.
-Esther died there in 1987.
+Soon after they sold their house in 1984, they moved to San Diego to live near their daughter.
+Esther Born died there in 1987, aged 84.

 Archives

 Esther Born's photographic images and archives are held in these collections: